Israel – Austria Tax Treaty

 • There are two tax benefits: keeping the previous foreign tax burden (but at least 15%) on foreign income (Section 103 (1) of the Austrian Income Tax Act), and granting a tax allowance of 30% of income from scientific activities taxed at the rate (“immigration allowance”) pursuant to Section 103 (1a) of the Austrian Income Tax Act.

-Real estate taxation in Austria
+Real Estate Taxation in Austria

-Transfer of funds from Israel to Austria
+Transfer of Funds from Israel to Austria

-Due to the fact that both countries have a tax treaty with each other, one can submit a declaration form (2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax), and under certain circumstances, there is a possibility to transfer the payment without the withholding tax and the approval of the Tax Authority.
+As mentioned above, the countries have signed a tax treaty, that allows taxpayers to submit a 2513/2 form – Statement regarding a payment to a foreign resident that is exempt from withholding tax, to potentially transfer the payments without paying the withholding tax.

-The banks raise many difficulties and charge high fees for converting shekels into other currencies, so it is important to consult before transferring the funds – Contact us.
+Moreover, banks often raise many difficulties and charge high fees for converting shekels into other currencies.
+Therefore, consulting with a specialist before transferring the funds is highly recommended, click here to contact us.

 For more information on money transfers abroad, click here.

-Types of business entities in Austria
+Types of Business Entities in Austria

-6. Branch and Representative Offices- Foreign companies can establish branches in Austria, which can be wholly foreign-owned.
+Branch and Representative Offices: Foreign companies can establish branches in Austria, which can be wholly foreign-owned.
 If the parent company is outside the EEA, a resident representative in Austria must be appointed.
 The branch is permitted to maintain a corporate bank account in Austria.
 The Austrian representative office of a foreign entity can engage in market research and promotion but cannot conduct commercial activities.

-Incentive laws in Austria
+Incentive Laws in Austria

 Austria offers a tax credit of 12% on certain in-house and contract research and development expenses.
 Companies that are interested in this tax credit must be approved by the Austrian Research and Promotion Organization (FFG).
 The privileged R and D costs are limited to EUR1 million per year.

-• New Companies Promotion Act (Neugründungs-Förderungsgesetz) – Austria has introduced further tax breaks or exemptions for start-up companies within the first 12 months of their existence, such as an exemption from stamp duty and exemptions from other federal charges (including notary fees for entry in the company’s register and the land register, the real estate transfer tax and certain charges in connection with employee salaries).
+New Companies Promotion Act (Neugründungs-Förderungsgesetz).
+Austria has introduced further tax breaks or exemptions for start-up companies within the first 12 months of their existence, such as an exemption from stamp duty and exemptions from other federal charges (including notary fees for entry in the company’s register and the land register, the real estate transfer tax and certain charges in connection with employee salaries).

 Austria Double Tax Treaties